taulantkoka/taulantkoka.github.io/_pages/about.md

 ### Projects & Interests

-Beyond my thesis, I enjoy tinkering with public data and open-source tools:
+Beyond my job as a research associate, I enjoy tinkering with public data and open-source tools:

 * **Air Quality in Hessen**: I am currently [analyzing public data](/projects/) to quantify the impact of "Umweltzonen" (low-emission zones) on urban air quality over the last decade.
 * **ECG Analysis**: As a side project during my Master's, I developed a visibility-graph-based method for R-peak detection in noisy ECG signals.
 It was integrated into [NeuroKit2](https://github.com/neuropsychology/NeuroKit), a library widely used in the neuroscience and biomedical engineering communities.